You’d be hard-pressed to find many people who openly admit that they cry.

 That everything she had been building could come crashing down at any moment.

-Because life is hard, no matter what they told you.
-It’s unpredictable and weird and unfair and sad and painful, but it’s also happy and triumphant.
+Because life is hard, no matter what they tell you.
+It’s unpredictable and weird and unfair and sad and painful, but it can also be happy and beautiful.

 I think the reason the song can make you cry so easily is because of how vulnerable Stevie is and sounds here.